Jithendiran/OS-explo/8086/program/README.md

 | 54FFE – 6DFFE | 347134 – 449534 | $\approx 100\text{KB}$ | User Code |
 | 6DFFF – 9FFFF | 449535 – 655359 | $\approx 200\text{KB}$ | User Stack |

+The above table have some issues, when executing inside `int 0x10` code

+when `ss = 0x9FFF` and `sp = 0x000f`, after 12 by push value become `sp = 0x3` now current stack top `0x9fff3`, at this stage `push dword [cs:0x60e4]` code will execute it will push 4 bytes, so 4 - 3 = -1, address are repesented using unsigned values so it becomes `-1 == 0xffff`, so stack changed from  `0x9fff3` to `ss = 0x9FFF sp = 0xffff = 0xaffef`, but the expected address is `0x9FFEF`, it is not possible to mention -1 in address form so stack segment crashed

+To resolve the issue instead of using `ss = 0x9FFF sp = 0x000f`, use  `ss = 0x9000 sp = 0xffff` both will give same result

 #### program plan